Art museum: Galleries as a specific section in museums

 The word gallery being originally an architectural term, the display rooms in museums are often called public galleries.
-Also frequently, a series of rooms dedicated to specific historic periods (e.g. Ancient Egypt) or other significant themed groupings of works (e.g. the collection of plaster casts as in the Ashmolean Museum) within a museum with a more varied collection are referred to as specific galleries, e.g. Egyptian Gallery or Cast Gallery.
+Also frequently, a series of rooms dedicated to specific historic periods (e.g. Ancient Egypt) or other significant themed groupings of works (e.g. the gypsotheque or collection of plaster casts as in the Ashmolean Museum) within a museum with a more varied collection are referred to as specific galleries, e.g. Egyptian Gallery or Cast Gallery.

 Visual art not shown in a gallery

 Works on paper, such as drawings, pastels, watercolors, prints, and photographs are typically not permanently displayed for reasons of conservation.
 Instead, public access to these materials is provided by a dedicated print room located within the museum.
 Murals or mosaics often remain where they have been created (in situ), although many have also been removed to galleries.
 Various forms of 20th-century art, such as land art and performance art, also usually exist outside a gallery.
 Photographic records of these kinds of art are often shown in galleries, however.
 Most museums and large art galleries own more works than they have room to display.
 The rest are held in reserve collections, on or off-site.

-Similar to an art gallery is the sculpture garden (or "sculpture park"), which presents sculpture in an outdoor space.
-Sculpture installation has grown in popularity, whereby sculptures are installed in open spaces during temporary events like festivals.
+A sculpture garden is similar to an art gallery, presenting sculpture in an outdoor space.
+Sculpture has grown in popularity with sculptures installed in open spaces on both a permanent and temporary basis.